BitPoet/FormBuilderMultiplier/README.md

 # Screencast
 ![Screencast/Gif](http://bitpoet.github.io/img/FBMulitplier.gif)

+## Thanks
+Big thanks to viergg-jfc for language support, remove row functionality and bugfixes.

 # License
 Released under Mozilla Public License (MPL) v2.
 You can read the full text [here](https://github.com/BitPoet/FormBuilderMultiplier/raw/master/LICENSE) or open the "LICENSE" file included in your download of this module.